phideg/pdpw/README.md

 ## First steps

 If you start pdpw without providing a *.pdpw file it will create a `default.pdpw` in your HOME directory.

-Make sure to remember the password you initially use.
+🚨 `Attention`: Make sure to remember the password you initially use.
+So far `pdpw` does not support changing the password.

-## Basic shortcuts
+## Shortcuts

 - `strg + s` encrypt and save changes to the *.pdpw file that you have opened.
   Typically `default.pdpw`